queukat/sqoop_instructions/sqoop.md

 grant select on v_$parameter to user;
 grant select on dba_tab_subpartitions to user;

 Now you can start the import.
-Sqoop is very efficient when transferring tables.
+Sqoop is very efficient when transferring #### tables ####.
 If you need to transfer a view, it uses a full scan.

 The command: